Pastinaca sativa aka Wild Parsnip

 Wild Parsnip, Bird's Nest, Field Parsnip

-How to care for Wild Parsnip
+How difficult is it to take care of Wild Parsnip

 With its straightforward care requirements, Wild Parsnip is a hassle-free plant that anyone can enjoy.